lakal3/dllcall/readme.md

 In version 1.21 Go introduced new Pin mechanism that allows marking all pointer that we want to use in calls to C++ program so that Gos garbage collector is aware of them.

-You can enable generating pinned memory pointer with -pin flag.
+You can enable generating pinned memory pointer with -pin flag. **You should use -pin option if you have go1.21 or later.

-Pinning is a standard way to handle pointers to Go memory, but unfortunately it add some overhead to calls.
-Hello Example uses this method.
+It is safe and supported**

+Pinning incurs some overhead that is usually negliable.
+You can use fibon example to check differences between pinned, non pinned and fastcall

-### Disable cgocheck with code
+### Disable cgocheck environment variable

-Dllcall uses hack to turn off cgocheck.
-This hack is in function DisableCgocheck.
-Generated code will call this function when loading .dll/.so file.

-If you select -pin option, cgocheck is not disabled because it will allow pinned memory pointers without panic.
-Pin option is available only in go 1.21 and later.

-It is possible this hack will not work in some future version of Go, so you can change this function to disable this hack.
+Set environment variable GODEBUG to 'CGOCHECK=0'.

+It seems that there is no way to set this setting using godebug directive nor godebug settings in .mod file.

 ### Windows

-Actually Windows syscalls don't apply any checks for go pointers, so dllcall generator will not emit any code to disable checks of to pin memory even if -pin flag is given
+Actually Windows syscalls don't apply any checks for go pointers, so dllcall generator will not emit any to pin memory even if -pin flag is given

 ## Safe method (experimental)

-*In go 1.21.1 safemethod calls will fail because they set new value to SP (Stack pointer).
-This is due to change in go1.21.
-It has been fixed in go1.22 for Windows but Linux still*

-Added new experimental \#csafe_method that mostly allows bypassing Go call overhead to native libraries.
+Added new experimental #csafe_method that mostly allows bypassing Go call overhead to native libraries.
 This method has several limitations and is experimental.
 See [Generator](generator.md) and new sample fibon for more details.

 You should only use fast call when absolutely necessary like accessing high resolution timer in Windows.

+*In go 1.21.1 safemethod calls will fail because they set new value to SP (Stack pointer).
+This is due to change in go1.21.
+It has been fixed in go1.22 for Windows but Linux still.
+It seems to work in go1.23 for both operating systems*

 # Status